threefoldtecharchive/tf-farming-calculator/README.md

 # Threefold Farming Calculator (Weblet)

-A web component which helps in calculating a farming related calculations.
+A web component which helps in calculating farming related calculations.

 ## Run